Apply the parking brake and engage reverse gear, or position P if the car has an automatic gearbox.

 Place chocks in front of and behind the wheels which will remain on the ground to prevent them from rolling.
 Use heavy wooden blocks or large stones for example.

 Cars with steel rims have removable wheel covers.
 Use the removal tool to hook in and pull off any full-wheel wheel covers.
 Alternatively, the wheel covers can be pulled away by hand.

 Screw together the towing eye with the wheel wrench* until the stop position as shown in the following illustration.

 The wheel wrench and towing eye.

 The towing eye must be screwed into all threads in the wheel bolt wrench.

 Loosen the wheel nuts ½-1 turn anticlockwise with the wheel wrench.

 Never position anything between the ground and the jack, nor between the jack and the car's jacking point.

 There are two jacking points on each side of the car.
-Wind up the jack so that the flange in the bodywork ends up in the notch in the head of the jack.

 The ground under the jack must be firm, smooth and level.